nicpjocson/threaded-prime-number-search/README.md

 ## Compilation and Execution Instructions using Command-line interface (CLI)
 1. Open a terminal or command prompt.
-2. Navigate to the project folder.
+2. Navigate to the project folder:
 ```
 cd <program_variation_folder>
 ```